wprince0288/web-s10-redux-toolkit-mp-start/README.md

 <details>
   <summary>I feel very stuck.
 What can I do?</summary>

-Check out the Solution Video for this project in your learning platform.
-In it, an industry expert will walk you through their thinking in detail while they solve the tasks.
-The Solution Videos are highly recommended even if you are not stuck: you will learn lots of tricks.
+Redo the Guided Project for the module, or check out the Solution Video for this project.
+In these recordings, an industry expert walks you through their thinking in detail, while they solve the tasks.

 </details>

 <details>
   <summary>I am getting errors when I run npm install.
 What is going on?</summary>

-This project requires Node to be correctly installed on your computer to work.
-Sometimes Node can be installed but misconfigured.
+This project requires Node >= V18 correctly installed in order to work.
+Sometimes Node can be misconfigured.
 Try deleting `node_modules` and running `npm install`.
-If that fails, try deleting both `node_modules` and `package-lock.json` before reinstalling.
+If this fails, try deleting both `node_modules` and `package-lock.json` before reinstalling.
 If all fails, please request support!

 </details>